Tank Toland: Ring of Honor (2006–2008)

 In late 2006, Toland began wrestling for the Philadelphia based promotion Ring of Honor, being called "The All Natural Superior Athlete" Tank Toland.
 He made his debut at Suffocation on October 17, competing in a Four Corners Survival match against Roderick Strong, Chris Hero and Mark Briscoe.
 Toland wrestled several shows for ROH in 2006, his final being at The Chicago Spectacular: Night Two, before taking time off from the company due to a torn biceps that required surgery.

 At the Fifth Year Festival: Dayton on February 23, 2007, Toland returned to ROH after being hired by Larry Sweeney as the new personal trainer to his client, Chris Hero.
 In his return match, he defeated Mitch Franklin, a student from the ROH Wrestling School.
 He was a member of Sweeney's Sweet 'n' Sour Inc. faction.
 On June 27, 2008, he made his return to the faction, teaming with Shane Hagadorn.

 Personal life

 Toland grew up on the beaches of Margate City, New Jersey where he is a Lieutenant lifeguard on the Beach Patrol.
 He attended Atlantic City High School where he was a captain of both his football and baseball teams.
 He was also active in both school programs and community charity work.
 Toland continues to stay active within the community and the support of various charities.

 Along with being a professional wrestler, Toland holds multiple degrees in Exercise Physiology, Kinesiology, Teaching Health and Physical Education and has a minor in Psychology from West Chester University.
 Toland was a successful teacher of health and physical education before making the transition to professional wrestling.
-He is now back to pursuing his teaching career, working full-time as a physical education teacher at Atlantic City High School while still wrestling part-time.
+He is now back to pursuing his teaching career, working full-time as a physical education teacher at Atlantic City High School while still wrestling.

-In 2009, Toland got engaged to professional wrestler Jillian Fletcher, better known by her ring name Jillian Hall, whom he met when they were both training at Ohio Valley Wrestling.
-They have since separated.